 Learn About Joining an Abilify Lawsuit

-The defective medical device lawyers at Janet, Jenner & Suggs are national leaders in the field of dangerous drug litigation.
-Attorney Robert K. Jenner has been recognized as one of the nation’s top mass tort lawyers.
+The defective medical device lawyers at Janet, Janet & Suggs, LLC are national leaders in the field of dangerous drug litigation.
+The attorneys at Janet, Janet & Suggs, LLC have been recognized as some of the nation’s top mass tort lawyers.
 If you were prescribed Abilify, our attorneys can review your case and offer guidance.
-You may be entilted to join an Abilify lawsuit and help prevent others from being harmed by unsafe drugs.
+You may be entitled to join an Abilify lawsuit and help prevent others from being harmed by unsafe drugs.

 Contact us today for a free, no obligation consultation.
 We work on a contingency fee basis and charge no legal fees unless you receive compensation.